adelis8104/sdsu-sites/README.md

 # sdsu-sites
-All of the SDSU sites that I manage and maintain for the faculty and respective colelges
+All of the SDSU sites that I manage and maintain for the faculty and respective colleges